dbelinson/GooglePlayAppsCrawler/README.md

 **Update: Huge Milestone for a home project.
 The database already have 1.1 Million apps.**

 **Update 2: Amazon AWS Started to Charge me, and the Mongo Database is eating up my whole disk, so please, avoid executing Insertions on this database.
 Try to use it as read-only for your personal researches.
 I will pay for the network outbound cost monthly, but if the cost increases too much, i will have to un-host the database.
 Use it wisely**

+**Update 3: As people kept requesting me, i decided to export the database on it's current state.
+Heres the link for download as a .CSV file (with headers): https://s3.amazonaws.com/PlayStoreDatabase/ExportedAppsDatabase.csv **

 GooglePlayStoreCrawler
 ======================